1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

 ## Instructions
 1. **Access Your 'Not Interested' List**:
    * Open your Steam website and log in to your account.
+   * Here is a link for your personally ignored products: https://store.steampowered.com/account/notinterested/

 2. **Open the Browser's Developer Console**:
      * Depending on your browser: